sinch-contact-pro/CPC/Readme.md

 - In urgent cases if you have a problem with CPC in a production environment, please create a support ticket.

 ##### Changelist:
-- v1.0.1 - This readme file updated.
 - v1.0.0 - First open-source release.
+See docs!